-EPD139 Lab and Field Training IIB
+EPD139 Lab and Field Training IIB 4 cr. hr.

 This class covers the second half of EPD142 Lab and Field Training II.
 When submitted to the Office of Instruction along with EPD137 Lab and Field Training IIA, their combination may be considered equivalent to EPD142 Lab and Field Training II.